adinaamzarescu/String_Processing_Algorithms/README.md

 In order to test other files, you need to add it in the **in_files** array.

-In every input file you can find the pattern on the first line.
+In every input file you can find the pattern on the first line and then the text.